GreenNick/cs4641-site/index.markdown

 <img style="width: 80%;" src="assets/cnn_conf.png" />

 ### Next steps
-Things to try next to improve model:
+Things to try next to improve model: <br>
-1) Train and test the dataset on SVM model
+1) Train and test the dataset on SVM model <br>
-2) Train and test the dataset on Logistic regression model
+2) Train and test the dataset on Logistic regression model <br>
-3) For deeplearning use learning rate auto-optimization technique that seem to avaiable online.
+3) For deeplearning use learning rate auto-optimization technique that seem to avaiable online. <br>
-4) Experiment with 'Lion' optimizer that relatively recently came out: https://github.com/lucidrains/lion-pytorch
+4) Experiment with 'Lion' optimizer that relatively recently came out: https://github.com/lucidrains/lion-pytorch <br>
-5) Experiment with ensemble deep learning to combine predictions of several different models.
+5) Experiment with ensemble deep learning to combine predictions of several different models. <br>
-6) Integrate the model to an email app to see how it will perform in real world settings.
+6) Integrate the model to an email app to see how it will perform in real world settings. <br>

 ## References